snototter/iminspect/README.md

 A python utility package for image/matrix visualization.

+Moving from MATLAB to python I was missing basic inspection tools for image data.
+Thus, `iminspect` provides a collection of basic visualization/inspection capabilities along with a minimalist Qt-based GUI.
+The goal is to allow quick and easy visualization/analysis of:
+* color images,
+* monochrome images (i.e. any type of 2D matrices),
+* label images (i.e. categorical data),
+* binary masks,
+* depth maps, and
+* optical flow data.

+TODO test RGBA input

 ## Dependencies
 * `numpy`, for matrix manipulation
 * `PyQt5`, for the graphical user interface
 * `qimage2ndarray`, to convert numpy ndarrays to Qt images
 * `vito`, a lightweight vision tool package

 ## Example usage:
 ```python